 PIAAC › Events and Media

-The OECD, in collaboration with the Dutch Ministries of Education, Culture and Science, Social Affairs and Employment, and Economic Affairs, and Maastricht University, is organising the Second PIAAC International Conference in Amsterdam, on 22-24 November 2015.
+The OECD, in collaboration with the Dutch Ministries of Education, Culture and Science, Social Affairs and Employment, and Economic Affairs, and Maastricht University, is organising the Second PIAAC International Conference in Haarlem (the Netherlands), on 22-24 November 2015.

 The purpose of the conference is to present work using data from PIAAC relating to issues such as: the deployment of skills in the economy, returns to education and skills or the influence of workplace training.
-Click here to download the conference Agenda (link coming soon).
+Click here to download the conference Agenda.

 Topics of interest